IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/02_metadata-global-attributes.md

 ## HTTP_LINK
   (Recommended) This attribute stores the URL for the PI or CoI web site holding on-line data.
 This attribute is used in conjunction with "LINK_TEXT" and "LINK_TITLE."
 There can be up to 5 entries for each - there MUST be a corresponding entry of "LINK_TEXT" and "LINK_TITLE" for each "HTTP_LINK" entry.
 CDAWeb will then link to the URL given by "HTTP_LINK" using the "LINK_TITLE" and the description in "LINK_TEXT," on the CDAWeb Data Explorer page.
 For example:

--"LINK_TEXT" = 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at
+- "LINK_TEXT" = 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at

--"LINK_TITLE" = Institute of Space and Astronautical Science (ISAS) Data Archives and Transmission System (DARTS)
+- "LINK_TITLE" = Institute of Space and Astronautical Science (ISAS) Data Archives and Transmission System (DARTS)

--"HTTP_LINK" = https://www.darts.isas.jaxa.jp/stp/geotail/ will give the following link:
+- "HTTP_LINK" = https://www.darts.isas.jaxa.jp/stp/geotail/ will give the following link:

 3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at [ISAS DARTS](https://www.darts.isas.jaxa.jp/stp/geotail/)

 ## Instrument_type
   (Required) This attribute is used to facilitate making choices of instrument type through [CDAWeb](https://cdaweb.gsfc.nasa.gov/istp_public/).
 More than one entry is allowed.
 The following list contains the valid values:

--Activity Indices
+- Activity Indices

--Electric Fields (space)
+- Electric Fields (space)

--Electron Precipitation Bremsstrahlung
+- Electron Precipitation Bremsstrahlung

--Energetic Particle Detector
+- Energetic Particle Detector

--Engineering
+- Engineering

--Ephemeris/Attitude/Ancillary
+- Ephemeris/Attitude/Ancillary

--Gamma and X-Rays
+- Gamma and X-Rays

--Housekeeping
+- Housekeeping

--Imaging and Remote Sensing (ITM/Earth)
+- Imaging and Remote Sensing (ITM/Earth)

--Imaging and Remote Sensing (Magnetosphere/Earth)
+- Imaging and Remote Sensing (Magnetosphere/Earth)

--Imaging and Remote Sensing (Sun)
+- Imaging and Remote Sensing (Sun)

--Imagers (space)
+- Imagers (space)

--Magnetic Fields (Balloon)
+- Magnetic Fields (Balloon)

--Magnetic Fields (space)
+- Magnetic Fields (space)

--Particles (space)
+- Particles (space)

--Plasma and Solar Wind
+- Plasma and Solar Wind

--Pressure gauge (space)
+- Pressure gauge (space)

--Radio and Plasma Waves (space)
+- Radio and Plasma Waves (space)

--Radio and Plasma Waves (space), Electric Antennas
+- Radio and Plasma Waves (space), Electric Antennas

--Spacecraft Potential Control
+- Spacecraft Potential Control

--UV Imaging Spectrograph (Space)
+- UV Imaging Spectrograph (Space)

--Ground-Based High Frequency (HF)-Radars
+- Ground-Based High Frequency (HF)-Radars

--Ground-Based Imagers
+- Ground-Based Imagers

--Ground-Based Magnetometers, Riometers, Sounders
+- Ground-Based Magnetometers, Riometers, Sounders

--Ground-Based Very Low Frequency (VLF)/Extremely Low Frequency (ELF)/Ultralow Frequency (ULF), Photometers
+- Ground-Based Very Low Frequency (VLF)/Extremely Low Frequency (ELF)/Ultralow Frequency (ULF), Photometers

 ## LINK_TEXT
   (Recommended) This attribute stores text describing on-line data available at PI or CoI web sites.
 This attribute is used in conjunction with "LINK_TITLE" and "HTTP_LINK."
 There can be up to 5 entries for each - there MUST be a corresponding entry of "LINK_TITLE" and "HTTP_LINK" for each "LINK_TEXT" entry.
 CDAWeb will then link to the URL given by